How to Make a Glittering Foil Crown for Preschool Pretend Play

 Costumes and other props inspire child-led pretend play, and support early learning skills.

-- Making a crown supports the development of kids' creative and fine motor skills.
-Kids can be creative making their crowns, planning designs and choosing decorations.
+• Making a crown supports the development of kids' creative and fine motor skills.
+Kids can plan designs, choose decorations, and cut out and glue the crowns together.

 Instructions for a foil crown